Citrix Managed Desktops

 Non-domain joined workloads

 In this category, the workloads (that is, Windows machines running in Azure) are not joined to a domain.
 This type of deployment is applicable for proof of concept, dev/test setups, or contractor desktops.
-Also, for smaller organizations that have not created an Active Directory at all and use Azure AD identity.
+Also, for smaller organizations that have not created an Active Directory at all and use the Azure AD identity.

 With the user and machine identities not being on the same domain/workgroup, we need a way to have the user’s ID be mapped to the machine.
 The mapping allows for user profile mapping and so on.
 A wrapper token encapsulates user ID token and uses (Citrix Managed or the organizations) Azure AD or the organization’s AD.
 This wrapper token is used to create a mapped account for the user identity on the machine.